akash-roboticist/rpi-ros2/README.md

 [INFO] [talker]: Publishing: "Hello World: 5"
 ```

 Noticed something odd?
 Yep, there is no roscore; ROS2 – ending the ROS “slave trade”!
+ROS 2 is built on top of DDS/RTPS as its middleware, which provides discovery, serialization and transportation.
+You can read more about it (here](https://index.ros.org/doc/ros2/Concepts/DDS-and-ROS-middleware-implementations/); in a nutshell, you dont need a central ROS master anymore, messages are passed over DDS/RTPS and are available to the entire network.
+This does raise questions on security, will my data be accessible to the entire network I am on?
+Yes; unless you use the Authentication / Access control / Cryptographic plugins , you can read up more on that [here](https://design.ros2.org/articles/ros2_dds_security.html)

+## Step 4: Install ROS2 on your computer